shreshta-labs/mhr-hashchecker/README.md

-### hashchecker - Check for file hash in Team Cymru's Malware Hash Registry.
+### hashchecker - Check for file hashes in Team Cymru's Malware Hash Registry.

 hashchecker.go is a go program which will generate a hash for files in a directory, recursively.
 It will then check for the hash on Team Cymru's Malware Hash Registry (https://www.team-cymru.com/mhr).